Joyersch/sadet/README.md

 ﻿# About
+Steam Achievement Data Extraction Tool
 This tool is suppose to help with choosing the easiest game to complete to bump the average game completion.
 # Important
 This tool is only able to read the games you have from the steam api.
 If you're profile is private the api does not return any games.
-If you have returned a game, the api will not return that game.
+If you have returned a game you bought, the api will not return that game.
 But steam will still track that game as started.
 Therefor the calculated Completion % will be of.
 ```
 Args
 -----